Gonna Get You

-Gonna Get You is the second album by the British jazz-funk/post-disco group Freeez, released in United Kingdom on 1983 by Beggars Banquet, and in Japan on 1984 by Victor Musical Industries.
+Gonna Get You is the second album by the British jazz-funk/post-disco group Freeez, released in the UK in 1983 by Beggars Banquet, and in Japan in 1984 by Victor Musical Industries.

-The album was produced by American electro/freestyle musician and DJ Arthur Baker, well known for his work for Afrika Bambaataa or Planet Patrol.
+The album was produced by American electro/freestyle musician and DJ Arthur Baker, well known for his work with Afrika Bambaataa and Planet Patrol.

 The album was recorded in New York between July–December 1982.